ljwright/Website/content/talk/huddersfield_2018/index.md

 ---
 abstract: "Invited seminar on the impact of local authority spending cuts on teen pregnancy in England.
-Talk based on 2017 Journal of Health Economics paper I wrote with David Paton ((link here)[https://doi.org/10.1016/j.jhealeco.2017.05.002])."
+Talk based on 2017 Journal of Health Economics paper I wrote with David Paton ([link here](https://doi.org/10.1016/j.jhealeco.2017.05.002))."
 all_day: false
 authors:
 - admin